arahjou/Identify-genomic-features-by-Autoencoder/README.md

 # Identify-genomic-features-by-Autoencoder
-This is just an experimental approach to convert DNA sequences into images or arrays.
-Additionally, I used generated-images to train a deep learning algorithm by this hope that model can identify DNA feature without any data labeling.
+This represents an experimental approach to convert DNA sequences into images or arrays.
+Moreover, I leveraged generated images to train a neural network algorithm for identifying DNA features without requiring any data labeling.
 Also, I would also like to mention that using ChatGPT to review my code and explore alternative options greatly accelerated this project.

 Berlin, 2023
 Dr. Ali Rahjouei